jkougoulos/9to5tail/README.md

 174506 -> time of the day...
 17:45:06
 # -> delimiter.
 Note: this delimiter and the next charaters can be used only if Easter support is activated, meaning DateTime::Event::Easter is installed in your system
 WE -> Wester Easter
--  -> minus
+-  -> minus (or + for days after Easter.
+Easter Sunday is WE+000 )
 100 -> 100 days... aka the date of the report is 100 days before western (eg Catholic) Easter
 # -> delimiter
 EE -> Eastern Easter
--  -> minus
+-  -> minus (or + for days after Easter.
+Easter Sunday is EE+000 )
-100 -> 100 days... aka the date of the report is 100 days before western (eg Orthodox) Easter
+100 -> 100 days... aka the date of the report is 100 days before eastern (eg Orthodox) Easter
 ```

 If no recipient can be reached, the report will be preserved until someone is available.

-In the configuration file you can specify also the timezone (see: http://search.cpan.org/dist/DateTime-TimeZone/lib/DateTime/TimeZone/Catalog.pm) of the receivers, or local for the machine timezone.
+In the configuration file you can specify also the timezone (see: http://search.cpan.org/dist/DateTime-TimeZone/lib/DateTime/TimeZone/Catalog.pm) of the receivers, or `local` for the machine timezone.
 This is useful since nowadays the operations people usually live in the same timezone while VMs have the tendency to spread around the world.
 If you run "follow-the-sun" operations, you can also set the timezone to UTC and do the calculations.

 ##Miscellaneous